Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 A lot of failures of GFA algorithm can be caused by bugs in low-level algorithms: Intersection Algorithm, Projection Algorithm, Approximation Algorithm, Classification Algorithm, etc.
 * The Intersection, Projection and Approximation Algorithms are mostly used at the Intersection step.
 Their bugs directly cause wrong section results (i.e. incorrect section edges, section points, missing section edges or micro edges).
 It is not possible to obtain a correct final result of the GFA if a section result is wrong.
 * The Projection Algorithm is used at the Intersection step.
-The purpose of Projection Algorithm is to compute 2D-curves on surfaces.
+The purpose of Projection Algorithm is to compute 2D curves on surfaces.
 Wrong results here lead to incorrect or missing faces in the final GFA result.
 * The Classification Algorithm is used at the Building step.
 The bugs in the Classification Algorithm lead to errors in selecting shape parts (edges, faces, solids) and ultimately to a wrong final GFA result.

 The description below illustrates some known GFA limitations.
 It does not enumerate exhaustively all problems that can arise in practice.
 Please, address cases of Algorithm failure to the OCCT Maintenance Service.